Java Program to Get the name of the file from the absolute path

 Introduction

 When working with file systems in Java, it's often necessary to extract specific portions of a file's path.
-For instance, getting just the name of a file from its absolute path is a common task, particularly useful in applications involving file manipulation, logging, or displaying file information in user interfaces.
+For instance, getting just the name of a file from its absolute path is a common task in Java, particularly useful in applications involving file manipulation, logging, or displaying file information in user interfaces.

 Retrieve the File Name from an Absolute Path